Pre-planning Schema Migrations

 - Pull a remote plan by running

-To complete the example, let's edit the migration plan from the example above by filling all nullable
+To complete the example, let's edit the migration plan from the example above by changing all email

 We pull the plan first into a file named